 - EcoSilence Drive: Delivering an efficient cleaning performance, by using the EcoSilence Drive for a powerful and quiet wash cycle, with a 10 year...

 - SpeedPerfect: a special function developed for situations when time matters

 Last update on 2023-11-20 / Affiliate links / Images from Amazon Product Advertising API

 The following are some of the factors you need to take into consideration when drawing up your shortlist of 8kg washing machines.

 Washing machines are rated based on how energy-efficient they are.

 The highest grade is A+++, and the lower end of the scale in 2023 tends to be A+.

 You can expect A+++ models to make good use of water and electricity, but they often cost more, too.

-We have also reviewed the best energy-saving washers here.
+We have also reviewed the best energy-efficient washing machines here.

 Washing machine manufacturer's don't tend to advertise these ratings - but they should.